Refiloe Nt'sekhe

-Refiloe Nt'sekhe (born 28 April 1977) is a South African politician who serves as a Deputy Federal Chairperson of the Democratic Alliance (DA).
-She was elected to the position at the 2015 Federal Congress.
-Nt'sekhe was elected as a Member of the Gauteng Provincial Legislature in the 2014 general election.
-She was also one of two national spokespeople of the DA from 2015 to 2020.
+Refiloe Nt'sekhe (born 28 April 1977) is a South African politician who has been a Member of the Provincial Legislature since 2014.
+She served as Deputy Speaker of the Gauteng Provincial Legislature from June to July 2024.
+A member of the Democratic Alliance, she served as one of the party's deputy federal chairpersons between 2015 and 2023 and as one of the party's national spokespeople between 2015 and 2020.

 Early life and career

 Nt'sekhe was born on 28 April 1977.
 She obtained a degree in politics and philosophy at the University of Cape Town.
 She later achieved a post-graduate degree in marketing from the same university.
 During her student years in the 1990s, she became a member of the South African Liberal Students Association (SALSA).
 She joined the DA in 2001.

 Nt'sekhe worked for the Foschini Group, Capespan, South African Airways, Absa Group Limited and the South African Broadcasting Corporation, before becoming active in politics.